 The Fieldworker Group provides access to the Pollinator Scorecard form and a fieldwork-level WebMap, with only the essential fields needed by Fieldworkers.
 The Pollinator Scorecard is accessed via the Survey123 application, downloaded for free on various mobile platforms, and allows users to enter detailed habitat information using a GPS-enabled form.
-The "Sites and Management Areas" WebMap can either be opened in ArcGIS Online or accessed on mobile devices via the Collector application for online or offline use.
-The "Collector" WebMap is primarily designed for collecting Management Areas and Sites boundaries.
-Both of these applications are supported by the REST-endpoints, which should not be interacted with directly.
-View Field Data Collection for directions on using the Survey123 and Collector apps.
+"Sites and Management Areas" WebMap can either be opened in ArcGIS Online or accessed on mobile devices via the ArcGIS Field Maps application for online or offline use.
+This application is supported by the REST-endpoints, which should not be interacted with directly.
+View Field Data Collection for directions on using the Survey123 application and viewing boundary data in Field Maps.